 Diving into the World of Agriculture

-Advancements in agriculture and McLanahan's expansion into the agricultural industry began when Andrew Wedel, the current Director of International Business Development for Agriculture, joined the company.
-Wedel was in contact with the company while he was a student at Michigan State University.
+Advancements in agriculture and McLanahan's venture into the agricultural industry began when Andrew Wedel, the current Director of International Business Development for Agriculture, joined the company.
+Wedel had been in contact with the company while he was a student at Michigan State University.
 He came across an advertisement for a McLanahan Fine Material Screw Washer in a trade publication and asked to test it to separate cow manure from bedding sand.
 It proved successful, and the recycled sand was sometimes even cleaner than new purchased sand.
-This sparked McLanahan Corporation to extended the company’s reach and move into a new, unanticipated market.
+This sparked McLanahan Corporation to extend the company’s reach and move into a new, unanticipated market.
 Wedel was offered a position at McLanahan upon completion of his degree, and when he joined the company, he brought McLanahan quick and lasting success in the agricultural industry.

 That same year, McLanahan also won the Alexander A. Notopoulos Award for Blair County’s Outstanding Industrial Firm presented by the Blair County Chamber of Commerce.